jcasimir/railsconf_tutorials/source/sessions/factored_mvc.markdown

 query.

-The first just concatenates the user id straight in to the string, and the second uses `ActiveRecord`'s dynamic conditions that turn this:
+The first just concatenates the user id straight in to the string, and the second uses `ActiveRecord`'s dynamic conditions that turn things like this:

 ```ruby
 BikeShed.where('color = ?', some_color)